Diocese of Reno: History

-1860 to 1931
+1860 to 1900

-With the discovery of gold in the western foothills of Nevada in 1858, large numbers of miners started flooding into the region, establishing mining towns.
-That same year, Archbishop Joseph Alemany of the Archdiocese of San Francisco sent Reverend Joseph Gallagher to the mining towns to tend to the Catholic population.
+With the discovery of gold in the western foothills of Nevada in 1858, large numbers of Irish immigrants flooded into the region, establishing mining towns.
+That same year, Archbishop Joseph Alemany of the Archdiocese of San Francisco sent Joseph Gallagher to the mining towns to tend to the Catholic population.
 Two years later, the Vatican placed western Nevada under the new Diocese of Grass Valley in California.
-Bishop Eugene O’Connell of Grass Valley started sending more priests to Nevada to establish missions and build churches.
+Bishop Eugene O'Connell of Grass Valley started sending more priests to Nevada to establish missions and build churches.

 The first Catholic church in Nevada was constructed in Virginia City in 1860 to serve the miners in that town.
-Another Catholic church was constructed in Carson City around the same time.
+St. Theresa of Avila Church was constructed in Carson City around the same time.
+St. Augustine Parish was established in Austin in 1865; it has the oldest standing Catholic church in the state.

 The first church in Reno was Saint Mary's, constructed there in 1871.
+A group of Dominican Sisters arrived in Reno in 1877.
+They opened Mount Saint Mary's Academy, the first Catholic school in the city.
+In Winnemucca, St. Paul Parish was founded in 1884.

+1900 to 1930

+The Dominicans in Reno opened Sisters Hospital there in 1908.
+Today, it is St. Mary's Regional Medical Center.
 St. Thomas Church, the future cathedral, was finished in Reno in 1910.

-In 1915, Archbishop James J. Keane wrote a letter to the apostolic delegate to the United States, Cardinal Diomede Falconio, advocating a bishop for Nevada, citing the difficulties of the California diocese in providing coverage there.
+In 1915, Archbishop James J. Keane wrote a letter to the apostolic delegate to the United States, Cardinal Diomede Falconio.
+He advocated the establishment of a diocese for Nevada, citing the difficulties of the California diocese in providing coverage there.
 However, nothing came from Keane's initiative.

-While traveling west through Nevada by train during the 1920s, Cardinal George Mundelein, archbishop of the Archdiocese of Chicago, asked about which bishop was in charge of the state.
+While traveling west through Nevada by train during the 1920s, Cardinal George Mundelein, archbishop of the Archdiocese of Chicago, asked which bishop was in charge of the state.
 When he found out that Nevada did not have its own bishop, he pushed the Vatican to establish a diocese there, offering support from his archdiocese.